 After an evaluation is completed, the patient is placed on the liver transplant waiting list.
 In India ORBO (Organ Banking and Retrieval Organisation) and MOHAN (Multi Organ Harvesting and Networking) promote organ donation and facilitate distribution of cadaveric livers.
 In the case of a cadaveric donor organ, the transplant center receives a liver offer from ORBO for a specified patient.

 There are different sources of donor livers.
 Usually the liver is obtained from a cadaveric donor (a person diagnosed as "brain dead" but whose other organs and systems are functioning properly).
 Due to a continuous shortage of donor livers and the high incidence of liver disease, the waiting time is increasing every year.
 Hundreds of people die each year while waiting for a cadaveric liver to be offered.
 Donor livers also can be obtained from a family member or a friend who donates a portion of his/her liver to the patient (see living-related donor).

-Dr. Giriraj Singh Bora - Additional Director - Liver Transplant & Sr. Consultant - GI & HPB Surgery
+- Dr. Giriraj Singh Bora - Chief - Liver Transplant & Sr. Consultant - GI & HPB Surgery

 Dr. Harsha Jauhari is the renowned transplant surgeon at our center.
 He is a leading transplant surgeon in India; he was trained in U.K. and is also head of transplant services at Sir Gangaram Hospital.